Highashikata/Data-Analytics---Power-BI-Sales-Insight/README.md

 -  **End Result** : An automated dashboard providing quick & latest sales insights in order to support data driven decision making.

 -   **Success Criteria** : Dashboard uncovering sales order insights with the latest data available.
 Sales team able to take better decisions & prove 10% cost savings of total spend.
 Sales analysts stop data gathering manually in order to save 20% of their business time.

+##### Getting the Data

+After that we have downloaded the database from this link [https://codebasics.io/resources/sales-insights-data-analysis-project] (Giving credits to Codebasics), then we will download the database file **db_dump.sql** and import it into our MySQL Workbench.

+Now let's talk about the database:

+The Sales Database contains 5 tables:
+-  customers
+-  date
+-  markets
+-  products
+-  transactions